 With roots going back more than 100 years, LabCorp has been dedicated to improving health and improving lives.

 LabCorp has grown organically and through targeted acquisitions that have added to its geographic and technological scope.
-Today LabCorp is the world’s leading health care diagnostics company.
-With net revenue in excess of $8.5 billion in 2015, LabCorp’s 50,000-plus employees serve more than 220,000 clients in 60 countries and provide diagnostic, drug-development and technology-enabled solutions for more than 100 million patient encounters per year.
+Today LabCorp is a leading global sciences company that is deeply integrated in guiding patient care.
+With net revenue in excess of $9.5 billion in 2016, LabCorp’s 50,000-plus employees serve more than 220,000 clients in approximately 60 countries and provide diagnostic, drug-development and technology-enabled solutions for more than 100 million patient encounters per year.
 It continues to strive every day to fulfill its mission: to improve health and improve lives.